tekumara/notes/guildai.md

 ### Notebook Troubleshooting

-tfevents files are not ending up in the runs directory (notebook)

-guild.run will change the current directory to the run directory first, so make sure the tensorboard writer is instantiated in a function that called by `guild.run` and not beforehand.
+If tfevents files are not ending up in the runs directory, make sure the tensorboard writer is instantiated in a function that called by `guild.run` and not beforehand.

 ## Source code tracking

 Guild stores a source code snapshot under the runs directory, eg: *.guild/runs/c46af199a57f4aae9bcc5635561b6391/.guild/sourcecode/*
 However, this doesn't happen when running guild from a notebook.

 ## Packages

 Guild packages are wheels.
-Packages can have dataset dependencies (resources) that are downloaded when the operation that specifies them is run, and cached locally in `${GUILD_HOME}/cache/resources/`
+Packages can have dataset dependencies (resources) that are downloaded when the operation that specifies them is run, and cached locally in *${GUILD_HOME}/cache/resources/*

-`guild package` creates a wheel in `dist/` and can include output files from runs ([example](https://github.com/guildai/guildai/tree/master/examples/package))
+`guild package` creates a wheel in *dist/* and can include output files from runs ([example](https://github.com/guildai/guildai/tree/master/examples/package))

-`guild install gpkg.mnist` installed the [guild package mnist](https://github.com/guildai/packages/tree/master/gpkg/mnist) into the current virtualenv
+`guild install gpkg.mnist` install the [guild package mnist](https://github.com/guildai/packages/tree/master/gpkg/mnist) into the current virtualenv